Welcome to CantlinMath.com!

 I can tutor any math, but my specialty, where I feel I can make the most difference, is in long-term preparation for the ACT.
 My ideal candidate would be a motivated and mature eighth or ninth grader willing to spend one day a week for the next two to three years learning math, which will also prepare your student for the math part of the ACT.
 I will do some coaching specific to the test, but the vast majority of the help I will provide is teaching the fundamentals of algebra, geometry, and trigonometry needed to succeed in a math curriculum at any four-year college.
 One-on-one learning is much more powerful and effective than learning in a class of 20 to 30 other students.
 The math part of the ACT is, in my experience and opinion, a fair test and a fair measure of a student's knowledge of the math fundamentals needed for college.
 I am very familiar and experienced with teaching those topics.
 I would like to partner with parents to prepare their students for college, not only to get into the college of their choice, but also to improve their chance of obtaining one of the many scholarships available for students who can demonstrate mastery of the math fundamentals needed for college.
 Between tutoring sessions I would expect to provide worksheets for the parents to administer to their student for practice and assessment.
 The parents do not have to know how to do the work; they just need to check the students' progress and answers and see how they are doing and let me know if they are having trouble.
 In other words, I politely request and expect the parents to stay "in the loop."
 I do not think that letting the schools, or for that matter tutors, assume all responsibility for the education of your students is a good thing.
 I would also help the student plan a course of study for the ACT.
 It is much more likely that the student will make the most of his/her scholarship opportunities if the test is planned for rather than just allowed to happen.

 There is no contract, fire your tutor anytime you are not satisfied.
 I never believed in tenure when I was a public school teacher anyway.
-I would expect to charge for a tutoring session that was scheduled and cancelled with less than twenty-four hours notice.
-Likewise, if I cancel a session with less than twenty-four hours notice, the following session will be provided at no charge. :-)
+I would expect to charge for a tutoring session that was scheduled and canceled with less than twenty-four hours notice.
+Likewise, if I cancel a session with less than twenty-four hours notice, the following session will be provided at no charge. :-) Parents are encouraged to attend tutoring with your student, the more interest you show, the more interest your student will show.

 Thanks for visiting CantlinMath.com.
 Please browse the other pages of this site for more information and contact me with any questions.
 If you are preparing for the ACT, I encourage you to use as many additional resources as you can.
 The more ways you prepare, the better.
 I have never heard anyone say he/she prepared too much for the math part of the ACT.
 There are other in-person resources to explore, such as concentrated training classes.
 There are too many online resources to count.
 I encourage you to try as many as you have the time and energy to attempt.
 In-person tutoring is just one tool in your toolbox.
 But if you start early, and stick to a disciplined program of study, I think it can be the most important of your ACT preparation tools.
 Good luck.